Holden Gemini

-The Holden Gemini is a compact car that was produced by Holden and sold in Australasia from 1975 to 1986.
+The Holden Gemini is a compact car that was produced by Holden and sold in Australasia from 1975 to 1987.
 It was based on the Japanese Isuzu Gemini, one of the many models based on the GM T-car platform.

 First generation

 TX (1975–1977)

 The original Holden Gemini model, the TX series, was introduced in February 1975.
 It was available as a four-door sedan in S and SL specification levels, and as a two-door SL coupe.
-The TX Gemini was built at Holden's factory at Acacia Ridge, Queensland, and contained a high percentage of Australian content.
+The TX Gemini was built at Holden's Acacia Ridge, and contained a high percentage of Australian content.

 All TX models share the same 1.6-litre SOHC Isuzu engine (coded the G161Z).
 The engine is chain-driven and incorporates a cross-flow design, alloy head.
 A two-barrel "Nikki" Stromberg carburettor was used on Australian models.
 Early TX models use a cast-iron, free-flow exhaust manifold, with two outlets into a "Y" pipe (this item is commonly used by modifiers for later models).
 From November 1976, this was changed to a single-outlet exhaust header.

-Wheel size is 13" x 4.5"; rear brakes are duo-servo units, similar in design to those used in the six-cylinder Torana.
+Wheel size is 13 in x 4.5 in; rear brakes are duo-servo units, similar in design to those used in the six-cylinder Torana.
 Early models use the MSE-type four-speed manual transmissions; reverse is positioned to the left and back.
 November 1975 had the introduction of the MSG-type four-speed; reverse on this transmission was to the right and back position.
 The TX SL sedan was voted Wheels Car of the Year for 1975, and was the most popular four-cylinder car on the Australian market.

 TC (1977–1978)

 The TC Gemini was sold between March 1977 and April 1978.
 This model received a minor facelift from the TX, appearance was enhanced by a bolder vertical front grille, and at the rear, a silver garnish panel (as opposed to the TX's black).
 A new Smiths-brand heater, defogger, and ventilation system was used, and the two small vents at each end of the dash were removed on this model, except on vehicles fitted with air conditioning.

 A "Fashion Pack" interior was now available on both sedan and coupe models; this option was also upgraded to add steel-belted radials and a front stabilising bar.
 Door side-impact beams were introduced to improve safety, and SL coupes had a heated rear windscreen.

-In April 1977, a limited-edition "Sandpiper" model was also offered in both sedan and coupe bodiess.
+In April 1977, a limited-edition "Sandpiper" model was also offered in both sedan and coupe bodies.
 They were identified by a black grille with stainless steel top edge, gold pin stripes, chequered cloth seat inserts and door trims, wood-grain dash sections, radio/cassette player, a four-spoke steering wheel, and the A9R (Fashion Pack) suspension package.
 Externally, they were easily identified by the word "Sandpiper" and a bird decal on the side rear quarters of the coupe and on the rear doors of the sedans.

 Gemini TC production totalled 17,257 units.